Practical Equivalence Testing and Its Application in Synthetic Pre-Crash Scenario Validation: Discussion and conclusions

 This study proposes a Bayesian method for equivalence testing based on ROPE to validate synthetic pre-crash scenarios against real-world ones.
 By defining clear ROPE-based practical equivalence criteria, our method advances beyond traditional significance tests, enabling an evaluation of whether two datasets are "similar enough" for practical safety assessments.
 Unlike many standard ROPE-based methods that rely on the assumption of normally distributed data, the proposed approach fits a family of Bayesian distribution models and chooses the best-fitting one.
 With this strategy, the method effectively handles mixture distributions, such as those with point masses.
 Our method is also flexible enough to be able to use different statistics tailored to individual metrics, enabling more precise tuning of practical equivalence criteria for specific applications than is typically supported by conventional methods.
 For instance, the method permits combining statistics commonly used in nonparametric tests (e.g., the KS statistic) with summary statistics (e.g., differences in means, medians, or proportions), according to their relevance and importance in the context of the safety assessment.

 Of note, several key practical considerations exist when conducting an equivalence test.
 First, it is crucial to select the right metrics: they must represent the scenario characteristics that are most relevant for the intended assessment.
-Using more metrics adds comparison dimensions, making the test more thorough while also increasing the chance of making a false nonequivalence error.
-Therefore, choosing only the most relevant metrics for the assessment scope is essential, as it helps avoid mistakenly declaring nonequivalence due to nonequivalent, less-relevant/important metrics.
+Using more metrics adds comparison dimensions, making the test more thorough while also increasing the chance of making a false non-equivalence error.
+Therefore, choosing only the most relevant metrics for the assessment scope is essential, as it helps avoid mistakenly declaring non-equivalence due to non-equivalent, less-relevant/important metrics.

 Second, choosing appropriate statistics and defining the corresponding ROPEs for each metric must be done carefully, as these choices dictate both the scenario characteristics being measured and the stringency of those measurements.
 The goal is to ensure that the chosen statistics and ROPEs collectively capture the practical equivalence requirements relevant to the assessment.
 As mentioned, these selections should be guided by expert judgment, based on a thorough analysis of each metric's impact on the performance of the system under assessment and the number of associated statistics.
 In our demonstration, we used the KS statistic, which measures the largest absolute difference between the cumulative distribution functions of two datasets, applying uniform importance across the entire metric range.
 However, real-world applications may benefit from a sensitivity analysis to identify which intervals of the metric have the greatest impact on the assessment of a particular system, enabling a metric- and statistic-dependent ROPE that is more stringent for more sensitive intervals.